askoppes/483-final-project/README.md

 In `load_data.py` and `test_questions.py` you can pick whether to run Porter Stemmer (nltk) or spaCy.
 Porter Stemmer is a lot faster and spaCy took me about 2 hours to run.

+___

+# Files in this Repository:
+- **Any file ending with .out (except for compare.out), as well as results.txt:** Output produced from running the code during various experiments, or from running code on a specific day.
+- **answers.txt:** Used for our previous experiments with a pure tf-idf search engine.
+It contains all the answers we got for each question using this approach.
+- **compare.out:** Used to compare one run of the program to others using diff.
+- **cur_question.txt:** Used to keep track of the number of questions answered, and the number of questions that were correct.
+You can also use it to skip some questions by changing the first number in the file to any number under 100.
+- **llm.py:** RUN THIS to run our final code.
+It includes all interactions with the Large Language Model, as well as calculating evaluation metrics.
+- **llm_expensive.py:** Used for experiments with more powerful LLMs (but they cost money).
+- **load_data.py:** Used previously to load the Wikipedia pages and the pure tf-idf search engine.
+- **nltk_engine.py:** Our benchmark for our project, as well as the original tf-idf search engine that we attempted to use.
+Similar to the one from Homework 3.
+Utilizes a Porter stemmer for queries and documents.
+- **nltk_selector.py:** A modified tf-idf search engine to re-rank the possible answers to the query provided by the LLM.
+Also utilizes a Porter stemmer for queries and documents.
+- **questions.txt:** The file of Jeopardy questions and answers used for testing.
+- **requirements.txt:** Required libraries to install for our project.
+Some libraries may require a re-installation of NumPy that is lower than 2.0.0 to work.
+- **spacy_engine.py:** A tf-idf search engine that uses spaCy to lemmatize words instead of stemming.
+Otherwise, it is the same as nltk_engine.py, and also performed about the same.
+- **test_questions.py:** Run this code to run the benchmark tests.
+Tests the tf-idf engine with the questions provided.